By The Rotary Lift Team on Aug 20, 2018 2:00:00 PM

 When you’re working with equipment that weighs upwards of 20,000 or 60,000 lbs., safety should always be on your mind.
 Is your shop the safest it can be?
-Are your tech using equipment appropriately?
-Start your year off right by making a commitment to an accident-free 2015.
-Here are three important areas to focus on to help meet that goal.
+Are your techs using equipment appropriately?
+Here are three important areas to focus on so you can keep your techs safe around truck lifts.

 1. Choose the right truck lift